Murdoch McKenzie Wood: Early life and career

-Christina McKenzie.
-He was educated at Fordyce Academy and Edinburgh University.
+Military career

 He served with the Gordon Highlanders during World War I, being appointed a Second Lieutenant in the 6th (Banff and Donside) Battalion in 1914.
 By then ranked as a Captain (Acting Major), he was awarded the OBE in the 1919 New Year Honours in recognition of valuable services rendered in connection with the War.
 In 1924 he married Muriel Davis.
 He was knighted in 1932 and was a Deputy Lieutenant for Banffshire from 1948.

 Professional career

 He received a call to the bar by Gray's Inn in 1910.
 He was on the editorial staff of the Daily Mail.
 In World War I he served with the Gordon Highlanders and was severely wounded.
 He later served with the administrative staff of the Royal Air Force.

 Political career

-He was the unsuccessful Liberal Party parliamentary candidate for the Unionist seat of Ayr Burghs in 1918 where the intervention of a Labour Party candidate prevented what would otherwise have been a rare gain for the Liberals;
+He was the unsuccessful Liberal Party parliamentary candidate for the Unionist seat of Ayr Burghs in 1918 where the intervention of a Labour Party candidate prevented what would otherwise have been a rare gain for the Liberals.